Autocomp-Finance/autocomp-docs/tutorial/swap-tokens.md

 ###### Swapping Tokens

-Every DEX (Decentralized Exchange) allows for the token to be swapped from one token to another token Depending on the DEX used in the Vault go to the respective DEX to swap the token
+Every DEX (Decentralized Exchange) allows for the token to be swapped from one token to another token.
+Depending on the DEX used in the Vault please go to the respective DEX to swap the token.

 ### Ubeswap